Royal Dornoch Golf Club

 Keppie have now secured planning permission for the new Clubhouse which sits sensitively within its historic local context whilst providing a surprising and welcoming internal environment for members, visitors and community alike.

-From winning the project commission the Keppie team were clear that a coordinated architecture/interior solution was in the Client’s best interest.
-Whilst a strong building concept had developed over three levels it was important to us that ‘user experience’ was to the fore at all stages of the internal planning.
+Whilst a strong contextual building concept had developed over three levels it was important to us that the ‘user experience’ was to the fore at all stages of the internal planning.
 Where the original accommodation schedule defined areas, our interior design specialists interrogated each through space-planning studies resulting in numerous efficiencies to back-of-house allowing area growth where members and visitors ‘experience’ would most benefit.

 Running through the building is the top-lit stairway, bounded on one side by a grand exhibition ‘spine-wall’ – a richly coloured wall punctuated by the main accommodation connections, framed in stone plus randomly arrayed white oak framed boxes displaying club artefacts and trophies.
 These arrange around the gently rising stair making the user journey both dramatic and informative.
 Around the central stairway circulation and dwell areas sit adjacent encouraging a range of viewing opportunities back to the spine-wall and gallery areas.
 Internal planning sets a highly organised arrangement structure to support obvious connections to luxurious change spaces, a bustling pro-shop and the world-famous courses for players.